RetroDECK/ES-DE/THEMES-DEV.md

 * `default` - type: PATH
     - Path to a default image file.
 The default image will be displayed when the selected game does not have an image of the type defined by the `imageType` property (i.e. this `default` property does nothing unless a valid `imageType` property has been set).
 It's also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `imageType` - type: STRING
     - This displays a game image of a certain media type.
 Multiple types can be defined, in which case the entries should be delimited by commas or by whitespace characters (tabs, spaces or line breaks).
 The media will be searched for in the order that the entries have been defined.
-If no image is found, the space will be left blank unless the `default` property has been set.
+If no image is found, then the space will be left blank unless the `default` property has been set.
 To use this property from the `system` view, you will first need to add a `gameselector` element.
+Defining duplicate values is considered an error and will result in the property getting ignored.
     - Valid values:
-    - `image` - This will look for a `miximage`, and if that is not found `screenshot` is tried next, then `titlescreen` and finally `cover`
+    - `image` - This will look for a `miximage`, and if that is not found `screenshot` is tried next, then `titlescreen` and finally `cover`.
+This is just a convenient shortcut and it's equivalent to explicitly defining `miximage, screenshot, titlescreen, cover`
     - `miximage` - This will look for a miximage.
     - `marquee` - This will look for a marquee (wheel) image.
     - `screenshot` - This will look for a screenshot image.